F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 [An example of reading a dataset from an HDF5 file on SO](https://stackoverflow.com/questions/28170623/how-to-read-hdf5-files-in-python)

-# Command line arguments
-The `sys` module provides access to the command line arguments.
-They are stored in the `argv` list with the first element being the name of the script.

 ## INI files
 The `configparser` module provides a Python interface for working with [INI files](https://en.wikipedia.org/wiki/INI_file).
 The basic usage is:
 ```Python